 Deutsche Rentenversicherung points out that pupils must in principle pay the same taxes as normal employees.
 However, those who only use the summer holidays to work are engaged in short-term employment.
 Then no contributions have to be paid out of this employment, no matter how high the merit is.

-A "short-term" employment exists whenever it does not exceed a total of two months or fifty working days in the current year.
-That it is no longer, must be determined from the outset.
+“Short-term” employment is always present if it does not exceed two months or fifty working days in the current year.
+It must be determined from the outset that it will no longer be.

 If the employment lasts longer, so it is also regularly worked outside of the holidays, it remains insurable if it is a minijob.
 Here, the whole year can be earned monthly up to 400 Euro without paying pension contributions.
 This is done by the employer who pays a lump sum for pension and health insurance.

 Employers can look forward to it

-Employers in private households can look forward to it.
-From the 1.
-January 2009 can deduct these for a marginally paid or 400-Euro mini-job in the household, instead of 10 percent as before, then 20 percent of the total expense from their payable income tax.
-This provides for the "Law for the promotion of family and household services", which the Federal Council on Friday, 19.
-December 2008, has agreed.
+Employers in private households can be happy.
+From January 1, 2009, these can deduct 400 percent of the total expenditure from their income tax for a marginally paid employee or 10 euro mini-jobber in the private household, instead of 20 percent as before.
+This is provided for in the “Law on the Promotion of Family and Household Services”, which the Federal Council approved on Friday, December 19, 2008.

 From the 1.
 January 2009 pay employers for a slightly salaried employee in the private household 14,27 per cent of the contributions of the minijob wage.
 Due to the new legal regulation, they can then deduct 20 per cent of the total expenses, but a maximum of 565 euros per year, directly from their tax credit.
 This gave an even greater incentive for employers to register their budgetary aid at the Minijob headquarters and thus to employ them legally.